suhastheju/suhastheju.github.io/index.md

 - **Combinatorial Optimization:** approximation algorithms, parameterized algorithms
 - **Behavioural Psychology:** bias and (ir)rationality in human judgement

 <h2 style="margin-top: -0.5em; margin-bottom: 0.2em">Recent News</h2>

 - **[Aug.
+2025]** I will be visiting [KTH Royal Institute of Technology](https://www.kth.se/en){:target="_blank"} in Stockholm until 20 September 2025.
+If you happen to be in Stockholm, feel free to reach out---I would be happy to discuss research or just to say hello!
+- **[Aug.
 2025]** Our work "Towards Human-AI Complementarity in Matching Tasks" has been accepted for both a poster presentation and a **_Spotlight Lightning Talk_** in [AI-SDM Workshop on Human-AI Complementarity for Decision Making](https://www.cmu.edu/ai-sdm/research/human-ai-workshop/index.html){:target="_blank"}.
 - **[Aug.
 2025]** We have released a preprint of our work "Towards Human-AI Complementarity in Matching Tasks" on [arXiv](https://arxiv.org/pdf/2508.13285){:target="_blank"}.
-- **[Jun.
-2025]** I will be visiting Aalto University, Finland to attend this [symposium](https://www.aalto.fi/en/events/professor-heikki-mannilas-65th-birthday-symposium){:target="_blank"}.
-If you happen to be in Helsinki, feel free to reach out---I would be happy to discuss research or just to say hello!
-- **[May.
-2025]** I was recognized as a **Top Reviewer** at the International Conference on Machine Learning (ICML) 2025 for my contributions to the review process!
 - <strong>[See here for older news](/news/) . . .</strong>